 We are thrilled to be sponsoring the 2017 ASID Showcase Home again this year.
 This year’s home is located on Lake Minnetonka in beautiful Orono.
-Step inside this modern chateau to see how classic style blends with unexpected design surprises during the annual Mpls.St.Paul Magazine ASID Showcase Home Tour built by John Kraemer & Sons.
+Come visit this modern chateau to see how classic and modern styles blend with exciting design surprises during the annual Mpls.St.Paul Magazine ASID Showcase Home Tour built by John Kraemer & Sons.
 With stunning views of Lake Minnetonka, this 13,000 square-foot home features 25 local designers who created extraordinary spaces including a grand foyer, great room with two-story fireplace, wine tasting room, movie theater, a children’s climbing wall, an indoor sports court, and so much more.

 Tickets can be found online here or purchased at the door for $10.